cjpais/writing/serve/tech/universal-links/universal-links-w-qr-support-swiftui.md

 ## Adding Apple App Site Association

 Before working on the App at all we want to have everything set up for the app to support our Universal Link.
 The first thing to do is create the `apple-app-site-association` (AASA) and serve it.
+This will allow Apple to know when to open your app.

+### Creating your AASA

 For example [my AASA](https://digitaldirtbag.xyz/apple-app-site-association) looks like this: